ithauront/solid/solid.md

 e depois desse query a gente da um returns gyms. porem a função fica com o type dela como unknown e isso não é bom no typescript. esse type esta assim porque quando a gente quando a gente faz uma query raw o prisma não consegue entender qual é o formato de retorno dessa query. então a gente pode tipificar o wueryraw para dizer para ele qual é o retorno. então depois do wueryRaw a gente pode usar o <> e entro dele pegar o Gym[] uma lista de academias. sendo que esse Gym vem do prismaclient.

+# factories
+vamos criar factories para automatizar o trabalho de criação de um caso de uso com todas as suas dependencias vamos criar um para cada useCase os arquivos vao se chamar make(seguido do nome do useCase) agora vamos em cada um deles. a gente vai copiar o factory do autenticate que usa o usersRepository e vamos colar no getuser profile e ai a gente muda o nome da função. a gente troca a const autenticateUseCase por so useCase para na hora que copiar e colar não ter que ficar mudando sempre (igual o sut). e mudamos e ela para o new GetUserProfileUseCase importando ele. deletamos a importação do autenticate e mudamos o retorno apenas para o useCase. fica assim: import { PrismaUsersRepository } from '@/repositories/prisma/PrismaUsersRepository' import { GetUserProfileUseCase } from '../get-user-profile'

+export function makeGetUserProfileUseCase() {
+  const prismaUsersRepositories = new PrismaUsersRepository() const useCase = new GetUserProfileUseCase(prismaUsersRepositories) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}

+vamos fazer o userMetrics a ideia é a mesma mas ele usa o checkin repository então temos que mudar isso. fica assim: import { GetUserMetricsUseCase } from '../get-user-metrics' import { PrismaCheckInRepository } from '@/repositories/prisma/prisma-check-in-repository'

+export function makeGetUserMetricsUseCase() {
+  const prismaCheckInRepositories = new PrismaCheckInRepository() const useCase = new GetUserMetricsUseCase(prismaCheckInRepositories) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}

+para o checkin ele usa duas dependendencias tanto o gym quanto o chekcin então tem que instanciar tambem o gym e passar como segundo argumento. fica assi: import { PrismaGymRepository } from '@/repositories/prisma/prisma-gym-repository' import { CheckInUseCase } from '../check-in' import { PrismaCheckInRepository } from '@/repositories/prisma/prisma-check-in-repository'

+export function makeCheckInUseCase() {
+  const prismaCheckInRepositories = new PrismaCheckInRepository() const gymsRepository = new PrismaGymRepository() const useCase = new CheckInUseCase(prismaCheckInRepositories, gymsRepository) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}

+vamos copiar o metrics e passar ele para o fetchusecheckinhistoyr emudar o nome. fica assim: import { FetchUserCheckinHistoryUseCase } from '../fetch-user-checkins-history' import { PrismaCheckInRepository } from '@/repositories/prisma/prisma-check-in-repository'

+export function makeFetchUserCheckInHistoryUseCase() {
+  const prismaCheckInRepositories = new PrismaCheckInRepository() const useCase = new FetchUserCheckinHistoryUseCase(prismaCheckInRepositories) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}
+mesma coisa para o validate
+import { PrismaCheckInRepository } from '@/repositories/prisma/prisma-check-in-repository'
+import { ValidateCheckInUseCase } from '../validate-check-in'

+export function makeValidateCheckInUseCase() {
+  const prismaCheckInRepositories = new PrismaCheckInRepository() const useCase = new ValidateCheckInUseCase(prismaCheckInRepositories) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}

+agora vamos para o searchgyms
+mudamos a instanciação para pegar a academia e os nomes import { SearchGymUseCase } from '../search-gyms' import { PrismaGymRepository } from '@/repositories/prisma/prisma-gym-repository'

+export function makeSearchGymsUseCase() {
+  const gymRepository = new PrismaGymRepository() const useCase = new SearchGymUseCase(gymRepository) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}

+fazemos o fetch nearby gym no mesmo estilo fica assim: import { FetchNearbyGymsUseCase } from '../fetch-nearby-gyms' import { PrismaGymRepository } from '@/repositories/prisma/prisma-gym-repository'

+export function makeFetchNearbyGymsUseCase() {
+  const gymRepository = new PrismaGymRepository() const useCase = new FetchNearbyGymsUseCase(gymRepository) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}

+mesma coisa para o create gym fica assim: import { CreateGymUseCase } from '../create-gym' import { PrismaGymRepository } from '@/repositories/prisma/prisma-gym-repository'

+export function makeCreateGymUseCase() {
+  const gymRepository = new PrismaGymRepository() const useCase = new CreateGymUseCase(gymRepository) // the file that need a useCase is the file that will send the dependencies as params to the useCase

+  return useCase
+}

+com isso temos todos os nossos factories criados.